radcamp/radcamp.github.io/2017/index.md

 In the event the course is over-subscribed, the instructors will allocate places according to the strength of the application and the applicant’s relevant experience.

+# Admission Fee

+Porecamp 2017 is £600 which includes the cost of the reagents and consumables used.
+The course registration fee does not include accommodation which is likely to cost ~£50-75/night.

+Payments must be made by credit card.

 # Registration

 Please download and complete the <a href="PorecampApplicationForm2017.docx">application form</a> and return